 8. Can you recommend service providers who can help me obtain a mortgage, make home repairs, and help with other things I need done?
 Because REALTORS® are immersed in the industry, they’re wonderful resources as you seek lenders, home improvement companies, and other home service providers.
 Practitioners should generally recommend more than one provider and let you know if they have any special relationship with or receive compensation from any of the providers.

+9. What type of support and supervision does your brokerage office provide to you?
 Having resources such as in-house support staff, access to a real estate attorney, and assistance with technology can help an agent sell your home.

 10. What’s your business philosophy?
 While there’s no right answer to this question, the response will help you assess what’s important to the agent and determine how closely the agent’s goals and business emphasis mesh with your own.

+11. How will you keep me informed about the progress of my transaction?
 How frequently?
 Again, this is not a question with a correct answer, but how you judge the response will reflect your own desires.
 Do you want updates twice a week or do you prefer not to be bothered unless there’s a hot prospect?
 Do you prefer phone, e-mail, or a personal visit?

+12. Could you please give me the names and phone numbers of your three most recent clients?
 Ask recent clients if they would work with this REALTOR® again.
 Find out whether they were pleased with the communication style, follow-up, and work ethic of the REALTOR®.

 Homes sellers are also homebuyers.
 If you are in the Austin, Texas area and are planning to sell and/or buy a house - search for homes, contact me for a FREE home market analysis and marketing plan or help finding and purchasing your new home.
 Robin Scott, REALTOR® 512.589.7988 or robinscottrealtor@gmail.com